 Overview

 We appreciate your interest in the Gastroenterology and Hepatology fellowship training program at Cleveland Clinic Florida.
-Our department consists of 12 gastroenterologists, three transplant hepatologists, and six fellows.
+Our department consists of 14 gastroenterologists, three transplant hepatologists, and eight fellows.
+In late 2023 our training program obtained approval for expansion to 12 fellows and will continue to expand over the next two years to reach a full complement by recruiting 4 fellows each year.
 The goal of our training program is to provide our fellows with a learning environment that will allow them to develop into competent gastroenterologists.
 Our center is uniquely poised to develop skills that the trainee can subsequently transfer into either a private practice setting or an academic setting.

 The endoscopy suite consists of seven procedure rooms where the majority of inpatient and outpatient endoscopic procedures are performed.
 In the endoscopy suite, the fellow gradually becomes comfortable and experienced with diagnostic and therapeutic endoscopy and colonoscopy.
 Each fellow is expected to perform about 900 colonoscopies and 700 upper endoscopies throughout their training.
 In addition, fellows are introduced to and gain experience in advanced endoscopic procedures such as ERCP, EUS, EMR, and POEM.

-Fellows will gain experience to a wide variety of gastrointestinal and liver diseases and during the second half of their training may elect to focus on various sub-specialties within gastroenterology and work with a mentor in inflammatory bowel disease, inherited cancer syndromes, motility, hepato-biliary, and nutrition.
+After acquiring expertise in a wide variety of gastrointestinal and liver diseases during the second half of their training fellows may elect to focus on various sub-specialties within gastroenterology and work with a mentor in inflammatory bowel disease, inherited cancer syndromes, motility, hepato-biliary, advanced endoscopic procedures and nutrition.

-We invite you to explore the website to learn more about the GI fellowship program that we offer.
+We invite you to explore the website to learn more about our GI fellowship program.

 Program Director